elucherini/gh-actions-etl/README.md

 ### External DB as the data sink

-You can use this template with any other externally hosted DB, however for the sake of this tutorial you'll have to create and connect Supabase database, as I wrote the DB connection using the supabase API for simplicity.
+You can use this template with any externally hosted DB.
+To run the GitHub action as is, you'll have to create and connect Supabase database.

 #### Create a table with Supabase